thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-4_introduce-contactsservice.md

 ## Scenario

-`CONTACT_DATA` is an implementation detail we don't want to rely on in `ContactsApp`.
+`CONTACT_DATA` is an implementation detail we don't want to rely on in `ContactsAppComponent`.
 Create a service called `ContactsService` using angular-cli by running:

 ```
-$ ng generate service contacts-service
+$ ng generate service --nospec contacts
 ```
 Or the shorter version:
 ```
-$ ng g service contacts-service
+$ ng g s --nospec contacts
 ```

-This will create a file in `src/client/app/contacts-service/contacts-service.ts`.
+This will create a file in `src/app/contacts.service.ts`.
 Implement a method `getContacts()` that simply returns the collection of `CONTACT_DATA` for us.
-Use that new service by adding a provider to `bootstrap()` and injecting it into `ContactsApp`.
+Use that new service by adding a provider to the `providers` property of the module in `app.module.ts` and injecting the service in the constructor.
 Our app should render the same, it's just the inner architecture that has changed.